 Note we have added touch: true in skills, and now we redefine our cached_skills method again:

-The problem with second approach
+The problem with the second approach

 Now in this case changing any skill will make topics cache useless, but that’s not the case when you are trying to expire it manually.
-So both approach has pros and cons, first will ask you write more code and second expire cache more frequently.
+So both approaches has pros and cons, first will ask you write more code and second expire cache more frequently.
 You have to make that choice as per your needs.

 Using the same base principle you can cache lot of queries like

 This approach helped us to reduce the load on RDS and make things pretty fast.
 I hope this will help you too.
 Let me know your feedback or some tips that made you system faster